 Hogmanay is Scotland's New Year's celebration.
 But did you know that it's a three to five day blast with a bunch of weird and wild, ancient traditions?

-None of that, of course, effects the enormous public New Year's events (the biggest and most famous in Edinburgh) that light up cities and towns all over the country.
+You get the picture.
+If even the Scots don't know the origin of the word for one of their most flamboyant celebrations, we're not likely to find out either.
+None of that, of course, affects the enormous public New Year's events (the biggest and most famous in Edinburgh) that light up cities and towns all over the country.

 And, alongside the celebrations, street festivals, entertainment and wild - occasionally terrifying - fire festivals, people still practice rituals and traditions that go back for hundreds - maybe thousands - of years.
-Here are five you may not be familiar with.
+Here are five you may not have heard of before.

 Five Hogmanay Traditions